-Whilst there have been a handful of high-end hotels in Cambodia since tourism started trickling in over the past two decades, there are some new kids on the block that are due to open in the following months, and are set to make Cambodia one of the hottest destinations for 2019.
+Whilst there have been a handful of high-end hotels in Cambodia since tourism started trickling in over the past two decades, there are some new kids on the block that are due to open in the following months, and are set to make Cambodia the hottest destination in luxury travel for 2019.
 Here are some of my favourite luxury hotels in Cambodia for your Indochina holiday…

 Let’s start with Phnom Penh; the once sleepy capital is fast becoming a bustling and thriving hub within Southeast Asia.
 One of the new developments on everyone’s radar is the swanky new, 25-storey hotel: The Rosewood.
 Not least because of the impressive views that hit you as you step out of the elevator into the lobby, but everything about this hotel is of the highest quality.

 Spacious rooms with a view mean you’ll have an excellent night’s sleep away from the chaos of the city below.
 Yet it’s the dining options (three restaurants that are impossible to choose from, including a Japanese-inspired sushi and ramen bar) and its incredible Sky Bar (a platform perched on the edge of the sloping skyscraper – the tallest building in the country) that are most impressive.

 However, if you prefer something a little more understated, then opt for Raﬄes le Royal.
 A brand that is synonymous with excellence, the building was once the oﬃcial French government building, so has a beautiful colonial design, set with elegant black and white checked tiles throughout its corridors.
 The Elephant Bar is a particularly cosy way to spend an evening, often with a pianist gently playing in the background.
 Enjoy a traditional (or Asian-inspired) high tea, or sample what is being offered on the cooking demonstration table that day (an oyster bar, perhaps?)